-To find a mixed gas dealer in your area, it’s a good idea to ask your local Guinness distributor who he or she recommends.
+To find a mixed gas dealer in your area, it’s a good idea to ask your local Guinness distributor whom he or she recommends.
 The Guinness Import Company goes to great lengths to make sure that gas dealers are properly blending mixed gas.
-Some gas dealers are particular, and they will only fill a nitrogen tank with mixed gas.
-Other dealers have no qualms filling your regular CO2 tank with the mixed gas, given that the only difference between the two types of tanks is the threads.
+Many gas dealers are particular, and they will only fill a Nitrogen tank with mixed Nitrogen gas.
+Certain gas dealers will fill a regular CO2 tank with the mixed gas, given that the only difference between the two types of tanks is the threads.

 The Keg Coupler